The Gift of Chess

 Nine days after winning the title, the youngest woman ever to do so, Lisa got married.
 Walter Rich, a boy she had known for three years, convinced her there's more to it all than playing chess.
 Now she says: “If I don't win in Yugoslavia next year, I never will; the tourney won't be held again for another four years, and by that time I'll be raising a family.”

-Insiders say that while Bobby Fischer is an outright prodigy and a slightly eccentric one at that, Lisa Lane is a normal 22-year-old who simply has developed through hard work.
+Insiders say that while Bobby Fischer is an outright prodigy and, Lisa Lane is a normal 22-year-old who simply has developed through hard work.
 She's demure and a little shy, but in recalling past matches, she'll dramatize every move in a burst of theatrics that leaves a listener breathless.

 Is she good enough to beat Fischer?
 “No, I don't think so,” she says.
 “I've never played him, but I'm sure he's better than I. But then men are better than women at most things, aren't they?
 That's the way it should be.”